News

 Sveinn says that the value chain of the fisheries sector, fisheries and processing, underpins funds for fisheries-related research and development in Norway, as well as general research funds.
 Thus, Norway imposes taxes on the export value of marine products, which amounts to 1.05 percentage points of the total and returns ISK 11.4 billion.
 Comparable fees in Iceland would yield 2.3 billion, while the export value of marine products in this country was 220 billion in 2010.

-Sveinn says that it is not unusual in his mind, given the importance of the fishing industry in Iceland, that the industry should have the most powerful tool for development.
-"Iceland is at a disadvantage compared to Norway in this respect, and in fact this applies to more countries.
-However, the comparison is very realistic with Norway, since we are outside the EU and the fishing industry is very important in both countries."
+Sveinn says that it is not unnatural in his mind, given the importance of the fishing industry in Iceland, that the industry has the most powerful tools for development.
+"Iceland is lagging behind the Norwegians in this respect, and in fact this applies to other countries.
+However, the comparison is very realistic with Norway, as we are outside the EU and the fisheries sector is very important in both countries. "

 In 2010, AVS, the research fund of the Ministry of Fisheries and Agriculture, raised ISK 306 million, but the fund is financed from each year's budget.
 Sveinn says it is an exaggeration to say that the company finances the fund in Norway, but public funds are used here.
 Fishing and processing contribute to the community, which is utilized through the fund.